Dr Anna Beer

-Anna Beer is the author of five biographies, written for non-specialists, but drawing on the latest research in the field.
-Bess: The Life of Lady Ralegh, Wife to Sir Walter, the first life of this important early-modern figure, was published early in 2004 by Constable.
-In 2008 John Milton: Poet, Pamphleteer and Patriot (Bloomsbury) appeared, followed by Sounds and Sweet Airs: the Forgotten Women of Classical Music (Oneworld Publications) in 2016, runner-up for the Royal Philharmonic Society Creative Communications award in 2017.
-The book has attracted extensive media coverage on television and radio with Anna appearing in a BBC Four documentary (June 2018), writing two radio series for Classic FM, and currently contributing to another forthcoming TV documentary.
+Until this swerve to crime, Anna Beer's work focused on biography, primarily aimed at non-specialists, but drawing on the latest research in the field.
+Bess: The Life of Lady Ralegh, Wife to Sir Walter, the first life of this important early-modern figure, was published in 2004, followed by John Milton: Poet, Pamphleteer and Patriot (Bloomsbury, 2008).
+Anna's most influential book has been her 2016 Sounds and Sweet Airs: the Forgotten Women of Classical Music (Oneworld Publications), which was runner-up for the Royal Philharmonic Society Creative Communications award in 2017 and has attracted extensive media coverage and collaborations on film, television and radio (including the 2024 film Fanny: the Other Mendelssohn, a BBC Four documentary (June 2018), and two radio series for Classic FM.
 Anna continues with these creative collaborations to help this under-represented music be heard.

 Academic and educational publications include a re-assessment of Sir Walter Ralegh’s poetry in relation to Edmund Spenser (Literary Ralegh, Manchester University Press, 2013); an article about the gendering of commercial biography (in Lifewriting, 2012), republished in the Blackwell Companion to Literary Biography (2018) and study guides on Andrew Marvell’s poetry, Christopher Marlowe’s Edward II, Wycherley’s The Country Wife and Shakespeare’s Hamlet (all for Oxford University Press).